When conducting a survey, respondents may need to rate their opinion or degree of satisfaction with a particular product or service.

 When carrying out a survey exercise, your respondents may need to rate their knowledge or degree of satisfaction with a particular product or service.

-To perform this objectively, you’ve got to use different rating scale questions in the survey.
+To perform this objectively, you’ve got to use different rating scale examples in the survey.

 Let’s assume you’ve used rating scale examples to gather data for further analysis.